MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Website URL

 Specify the root of the website that you'd like to crawl.
-The enterprise websites connector will use this URL as the starting point and follow all the links from this URL for its crawl.
+The enterprise websites connector uses this URL as the starting point and follow all the links from this URL for its crawl.

 The connector only crawls webpages in the domain of root URLs and does not support crawling of out-of-domain URLs.
 Redirection is only supported within the same domain.
-In case of redirections in the webpage(s) to be crawled, you may add the redirected URL directly in list of URLs to be crawled.
+If there are redirections in the webpages to be crawled, you may add the redirected URL directly in list of URLs to be crawled.

 > [!NOTE]
 > You can index up to 50 different site URLs in a single connection.
 In the URLs field, enter the site URLs separated by commas (,).
 For example, `https://www.contoso.com,https://www.contosoelectronics.com`.

 ### Use sitemap for crawling

-When selected the connector will only crawl the URLs listed in the sitemap.
-This also allows you to configure incremental crawling during a later step.
-If not selected or no site map is found, the connector will do a deep crawl of all the links found on the root URL of the site.
+When selected the connector only crawls the URLs listed in the sitemap.
+This option also allows you to configure incremental crawling during a later step.
+If not selected or no site map is found, the connector does a deep crawl of all the links found on the root URL of the site.

 ### Dynamic site configuration

 If your website contains dynamic content, for example, webpages that live in content management systems like Confluence or Unily, you can enable a dynamic crawler.
 To turn it on, select **Enable crawl for dynamic sites**.
-The crawler will wait for dynamic content to render before it begins crawling.
+The crawler waits for dynamic content to render before it begins crawling.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Connection Settings pane for Enterprise Web connector.](media/enterprise-web-connector/connectors-enterpriseweb-connectionsettings-dynamicconfig-small.png)